(Updated: 27 July 2023)

 Video telematics and fleet video monitoring technology have evolved over the years, becoming more easily accessible to the public and businesses alike.
 With companies operating small, medium, or large fleets taking note of the amazing security benefits, video monitoring has to offer.

-As this technology has become more widely available and easily accessible in recent years, many fleet companies are beginning to reap the benefits.
-Video telematics for commercial vehicle fleets can help reduce risk, increase efficiency, ensure security and improve driver training.
+Video telematics can help fleet managers reduce risk, increase efficiency, ensure security, reduce fraud, and improve driver training.
 Today’s dash cams are remotely accessible and IoT enabled, with other optional capabilities, to create a robust digital fleet management system.

 Here is a list of the biggest benefits dash cams offer commercial vehicle fleets: